kolbis/Career-Paths/product-engineers/readme.md

 # L3 IC - Product Owner

 ### Scope & Impact
-As a L3 IC Product Owner, you are able to successfully lead a single area of responsibility.
+As a L3 IC Product Owner, you are able to successfully lead a single area of responsibility (e.g. mission).

 - You are given with problems to solve
 - You Maintain, Prioritize, Groom, Build "mission backlog"